Bruce Ridge Nature Reserve

 - Minimise your impact by staying on the built trail network.

 - Avoid riding in wet, muddy conditions.
-Ride through puddles that extend across the track rather widening the trail by going around them.
+Ride through puddles that extend across the track rather than widening the trail by going around them.

 - Mountain bike riders must give way to other users.